-The PhD program is a globally recognized leader in the disciplinary areas of development, environmental and regional economics and was previously ranked by the National Research Council as the top program in Agricultural and Resource Economics in the United States.
+The PhD program is a globally recognized leader in the disciplinary areas of agricultural, development, environmental and regional economics and was previously ranked by the National Research Council as the top program in Agricultural and Resource Economics in the United States.

 Students acquire rigorous training in economic theory and advanced quantitative methods and learn to apply these skills to a wide range of real-world economic problems.
 Degree recipients go on to assume teaching, research and managerial positions with universities and colleges, research institutions, government agencies, multilateral international institutions, nongovernmental organizations, and private companies and corporations.